What Voters Need To Know

 - Tribal ID card with photo.

 4) Be prepared.
 Before you go to the polls, get a sample ballot (click here to find yours) and do some homework to make informed decisions.
 We can help!
-We'll be updating this site soon with more info about what's on the Aug.
-8 ballot.
+Explore AnnArborVotes.org for more info about what's on the Nov.
+7 ballot.

-NOTE (not applicable for the Aug.
-8 primary election, but worth knowing anyhow): There's some confusion about whether you can vote straight-ticket and also choose individual candidates, including write-ins.
+NOTE (not applicable for this year's general election, but worth knowing anyhow): There's some confusion about whether you can vote straight-ticket and also choose individual candidates, including write-ins.
 The answer is yes – you can vote for a write-in candidate even if you're also voting a straight-ticket (also known as straight-party) ballot.
 The ballot tabulator will count all of the votes in the partisan section that apply to the straight ticket and will also count your votes for individual candidates, regardless if the vote is for a write-in candidate or a candidate with a different political party affiliation.

 One final note: In Michigan, people who've been convicted of a felony do NOT lose the right to vote, except for any time they may spend in prison.